Causal Explanations of Structural Causal Models: Introduction

 \section{Introduction}

 There has been an exponential rise in the use of machine learning, especially deep learning in several real-world applications such as medical image analysis~\citep{ker2017deep}, particle physics~\citep{bourilkov2019machine}, drug discovery~\citep{chen2018rise} and cybersecurity~\citep{xin2018machine} to name a few.
 While there have been several arguments that claim deep models are interpretable, the practical reality is much to the contrary.
 The very reason for the extraordinary discriminatory power of deep models (namely, their depth) is also the reason for their lack of interpretability.
-To alleviate this shortcoming, interpretable machine learning~\citep{chen2018looks,molnar2020interpretable} has gained traction to explain algorithm predictions and thereby increase the trust in these learned models.
+To alleviate this shortcoming, interpretable and explainable AI/ML~\citep{chen2018looks,molnar2020interpretable} has gained traction to explain algorithm predictions and thereby increase the trust in the deployed models.
+However, providing explanations to increase user trust is only part of the problem.
+Ultimately, explanations or interpretations (however one defines these otherwise ill-posed terms) are a means for humans to understand something---in this case the deployed AI model.
+Therefore, a closed feedback loop between user and model is necessary for both boosting trust through understanding/transparency and improving models robustness by exposing and correcting their shortcomings.
+The new paradigm of XIL \citep{teso2019explanatory} offers exactly the described where a model can be ``right or wrong for the right or wrong reasons'' and depending on the specific scenario the user-model interaction will adapt (e.g.\ giving the right answer and a correction when being ``wrong for the wrong reasons'').